larryhynes/rspamd.com/about.md

 * **Statistics** - rspamd uses a Bayesian classifier based on five-grams of input.
 This means that the input is estimated not based on individual words, but all input is organized in chains that are further estimated by the Bayesian classifier.
 This approach enables better results than traditional unigrams (or words, literally speaking).
 The approach is described in detail in the following [paper](http://osbf-lua.luaforge.net/papers/osbf-eddc.pdf).

 * **Fuzzy hashes** - rspamd uses so-called `fuzzy hashes` to check for malicious mail patterns.
-Unlike normal hashes, a fuzzy hash can ignore small differences between text patterns and can be used to find similar messages quickly.
-Rspamd uses internal storage of fuzzy hashes and blocks mass spam sendings quickly based on user feedback to rate message reputation.
+Unlike normal hashes, a fuzzy hash can ignore small differences between text patterns and can be used to find similar messages quickly. rspamd uses internal storage of fuzzy hashes and blocks mass spam sendings quickly based on user feedback to rate message reputation.
 It also allows the feeding of rspamd with data from [`honeypots`](http://en.wikipedia.org/wiki/Honeypot_(computing)#Spam_versions) without polluting the statistical module.

-Rspamd uses a blend of techniques to make a final decision about a message.
+rspamd uses a blend of techniques to make a final decision about a message.
 This improves the overall quality of filtering and reduces the number of false positives (e.g. when an innocent message is badly classified as a spam one).
 I have tried to simplify rspamd usage by adding the following elements:

 * **Web interface** - rspamd is shipped with a fully functional ajax-based web interface that allows observation of rspamd statistic; configuration of rules, weights and lists; scanning and learning messages and viewing the scan history.
 The interface is self-hosted, requires zero configuration and follows recent web applications standards.
 You don't need a web or application server to run the web UI - you just need a running instance of rspamd and a web browser.